grz0zrg/wui/README.md

 <a name="dialog"></a>
 ### Dialog/Panel ###

->The dialogs can be draggable, closable, minimizable and act as panels, they also go in front of others when you move them.
+>The dialogs can be draggable, closable, minimizable, resizable (CSS3 feature) and act as panels, they also go in front of others when you move them.

 <br/>*Methods*:

 >*   create(id, options)
 *   open(wui_dialog)
+*   close(wui_dialog, propagate)

 <br/>*Example*: